 - We have special permission because we believe that the reasons for sharing are so important that they override our obligation of confidentiality (e.g. to prevent someone from being seriously harmed).

-Think CBT Ltd. will not provide client information to other organisations except under the circumstances described in this Privacy Notice.
+Think CBT will not provide client information to other organisations except under the circumstances described in this privacy notice.

 You must specifically name other people, with whom you would like us to share information about you.
 We make best efforts to ensure that information provided over the telephone is restricted to those you have named and we share on a need-to-know basis.
 Sometimes this means refusing to disclose information about you to someone who feels they should know about your treatment and progress.
 Please make your family and friends aware of this.